BigQuery

 The file needs to be in JSON format.
 Refer to the Authentication section for more details.

-- The default value for query delay is
+• The default value in BigQuery integration for Query delay is 0 seconds.

 Direct using CLI - YAML